thomasgolian/network-engineering-labs/ospf-multi-area-cost-backbone-fail-lab/readme.md

 Learned more about LSDB and why some OSPF router information is stored, whilst some is not.
 As by design.

-OSPF path selection is based on the SPF algorithm, not just visible topology
+OSPF path selection is based on the SPF algorithm, not just visible topology.

-Troubleshooting requires validating both the control plane (LSDB) and data plane (routing table)
+Troubleshooting requires validating both the control plane (LSDB) and data plane (routing table).

 We can turn on debug commands to see real-time logs.
 We can use this key information to help discover root cause or monitor protocol behavior.